psenough/NPlusPlusAssistant/README.md

 ## Stuff it'll eventually do:

+* option to rename backups

+* icon to refresh lists (in case people are renaming on folder)

 * download soundpacks and select one to replace the current one

 * download metanet maps pack and select one to put on your map levels editor folder (for practice / remixes)